The Latest Medical Device Regulation & It’s Impact on Medical Device Labeling:

 * This is by no means an exhaustive list of the implications of this newest standard, rather a high-level review of where labels, marking and variable print may come into play. *

 Consumer Pressure for Transparency & Safety: Consumers in every market are demanding increased transparency in the global supply chain.
 Pair with this the governing bodies’ desire for improved safety and security for users and the growing trend in more robust traceability through a product lifecycle and we have resulting changes, improvements and enhancements to standardized regulation as a result.

 At its core of improving user safety, MDR’s key standards require more information to be contained on the labels of medical devices along with improved traceability of these medical devices for life-cycle auditing rather than one-time product approval.
 Protection for the user comes in the form of more upfront harmonized databased information.

-From a standardized symbol to show the package contains a medical device, to a number of symbols or instructions communicating specific regulated contents, the MDR is all about user safety.
+From a standardized medical device symbol MDR showing a package contains medical devices, to a number of symbols or instructions communicating specific regulated contents, the MDR is all about user safety.
 In the same way that we saw Proposition 65 require manufacturers to properly label outer boxes if the product inside contained a potential carcinogen.
-The MDR is requiring medical device manufacturers warn their users of specific contents.
+The MDR is requiring medical device manufacturers to warn users of specific contents.

-Section 23.2 of the MDR Annex provides a listing of the requirements for review.
+Section 23.2 of the MDR Annex provides a listing of EU MDR labeling requirements for review.

 Collaboration across departments will be vital in implementing and maintaining the regulatory standards as outlined.
 Think, non-departmental, non-siloed, implementation teams to fully cross-check the MDR Annex against the manufacturing process and product lifecycle.
 Product Design Engineering, Packaging Engineering, Regulatory/Agency, Quality, IT, Brand Marketing and Purchasing may all be involved in an implementation effort.